tum-pbs/pbdl-book/overview-optconv.md

     H \approx \sqrt{\text{diag}(J^TJ)}
 $$ (h-approx-adam)

 This is a very rough approximation of the true Hessian.
-We're simply using the squared, first derivatives here, and in general, of course, ￼$\Big( \frac{\partial f}{\partial x} \Big)^2 \ne \frac{\partial^2 f}{\partial x^2}$.
+We're simply using the squared, first derivatives here, and in general, of course, $\Big( \frac{\partial f}{\partial x} \Big)^2 \ne \frac{\partial^2 f}{\partial x^2}$.
-This only holds for the first-order approximation from Gauss-Newton, i.e., the first term of￼equation {eq}`gauss-newton-approx`.
+This only holds for the first-order approximation from Gauss-Newton, i.e., the first term of equation {eq}`gauss-newton-approx`.
 Now Adam goes a step further, and only keeps the diagonal of $J^T J$.
 This quantity is readily available in deep learning in the form of the gradient of the weights, and makes the inversion of $H$ trivial.
 As a result, it at least provides some estimate of the curvature of the individual weights, but neglects their correlations.

 Interestingly, Adam does not perform a full inversion via $\text{diag}(J^T J)$, but uses the component-wise square root.
 This effectively yields $\sqrt{\text{diag}(J^T J)} \approx \sqrt{\text{diag}(J^2)} \approx \text{diag}(J)$.